 We comply with the employment laws of the countries in which we operate and we require those with whom we do business to do the same.
 We aim to provide higher standards for our employees than those required by local labour laws and we seek to improve upon them by implementing labour and social standards emanating from our external accreditation bodies, which include Ethical Tea Partnership, Rainforest Alliance, Fairtrade, UTZ and MPS-ECAS.
 These bodies require an audit of the Group’s employment practices as part of maintaining the accreditations.

-b) Ensuring as far as possible that our expectations are clearly communicated regarding compliance with the Modern Slavery Act 2015 to our tier one suppliers and contractors
+a) Ensuring as far as possible that our expectations are clearly communicated regarding compliance with the Modern Slavery Act 2015 to our tier one suppliers and contractors.

 PGI Group Ltd